AmirJahan/NSURLSession/README.md

-# NSURLSession
+### NSURLSession
 Basics of networking (Communication between two computers) Protocols help organizing remote communications.
 A Protocol is a rule that computers should adhere to if they wish to speak to one another.

 Protocols:
-TCP/IP (Transmission Control Protocol/Internet Protocol) is the basic communication language or protocol of the Internet
+TCP/IP (Transmission Control Protocol / Internet Protocol) is the basic communication language or protocol of the Internet
 HTTP: Hypertext Transfer Protocol
 FTP: File Transfer Protocol